Ronald Koeman fired by Everton after Arsenal defeat

 Everton have fired manager Ronald Koeman following Sunday’s 5-2 defeat to Arsenal.
 Photograph: Peter Powell/EPA

-Koeman took over in June 2016, and guided Everton to a seventh place finish last season.

-However, the Toffees have endured a torrid start to this campaign, with five league defeats in nine fixtures leaving them in the relegation zone.
+The Dutchman was hired on a £6m-a-year contract in June 2016 and led Everton to a seventh-placed finish in his only full season in charge.
+However, following an investment of almost £140m in players this summer, Everton’s form has nosedived.

+Sunday’s 5-2 home defeat by Arsenal was Everton’s seventh loss in 11 matches in all competitions and signalled the end of the board’s patience in the former Southampton manager.
+Koeman was informed of the decision, taken by the major shareholder, Farhad Moshiri, and the chairman, Bill Kenwright, on Monday morning.
+David Unsworth, the under-23s coach, is likely to take charge of the Carabao Cup tie at Chelsea on Wednesday.

-An Everton statement read: “Everton football club can confirm that Ronald Koeman has left the club.
-Chairman Bill Kenwright, the board of directors and major shareholder Farhad Moshiri would all like to express their gratitude to Ronald for the service he has given to the club over the past 16 months and for guiding the Club to seventh place in last season’s Premier League campaign.”
+A club statement read: “Everton can confirm that Ronald Koeman has left the club.
+Bill Kenwright, the board of directors and Farhad Moshiri would all like to express their gratitude to Ronald for the service he has given over the past 16 months and for guiding the club to seventh place in last season’s Premier League campaign.”

+It was only three weeks ago, following a home defeat by Burnley, that Moshiri insisted Koeman retained his “total support”.
+Since then, however, Everton have needed a 90th-minute penalty to draw at Brighton and Hove Albion, lost at home to Lyon in the Europa League, thereby extending the worst start made by an English team in the competition, and been routed at home by Arsenal.

+The summer’s heavy spending increased expectations on Koeman but, with the exception of the £30m goalkeeper Jordan Pickford and Wayne Rooney, most of the acquisitions have struggled.
+Gylfi Sigurdsson and Davy Klaassen cost almost £70m but have had minimal impact and senior players such as Ashley Williams and Morgan Schneiderlin have been badly out of form.